ivanebos/Website/README.md

-# This project was a test project of a resturant
+# Restaurant Website Project
-learned the basics of html and css
+Created website for a restaurant